Penn State Voting Resources

 Support Student Voting In Your Courses

 Registering to vote isn’t easy for students.
-Will they register at home or locally?
+Will they register at home or at an address where they live while attending Penn State?
 Is their address up to date?
 How do they request a mail-in ballot or find their local polling place?
-Also, rules can change, and students need up-to-date information that they can trust.
+Rules can change, and students need up-to-date information that they can trust.
+Also, sometimes students harbor misconceptions about registration and voting that can scuttle their attempts to vote.

-We can make a difference by providing specific information and support at three key times during the election season.
+Faculty can make a difference by providing specific information, education, and support at three key times during the election season.
+Below are resources and reminders that are vetted, easy to use, do not require your expertise, and are minimally disruptive to your instruction.

-Encourage students to get their voting forms completed.
+Encourage students to get their voter registration forms completed or updated.

 Pennsylvania Voter Registration Application & Mail-in Ballot Request